aniemerg/smolcc/README.md

 # SmolCC

 A lightweight code assistant with tool-using capabilities built on HuggingFace's smolagents.
-Inspired by the tool use in Claude Code, this project provides a simple, easy-to-use interface with access to a range of tools for file manipulation, text search, and command execution.
+Inspired by the tool use in DeepSeek Chat, this project provides a simple, easy-to-use interface with access to a range of tools for file manipulation, text search, and command execution.

 ## Features